What does it mean to be a follower of Jesus Christ?

 When someone accepts Jesus Christ as Lord (the God they obey) and Savior (the one who rescued them from the sins they could never rescue themselves from) then they are ready to be baptized.
 As a bride and groom show others their love for each other by wearing wedding bands, we believe that baptism is a great opportunity for people to be able to show others that they have accepted Christ and are now walking with Him.

 The reason for this is that we want to be clear on exactly what it means to be a follower of Jesus Christ - we want to make sure that a person understands what it means to accept Jesus as Savior and Lord.
-If, after listening to these sermons, you have any questions about what it means to be a follower of Jesus, please contact the church so that we can arrange for someone to meet with you and explain things further.
+If, after listening to these sermons, you have any questions about what it means to be a follower of Jesus, please fill out our form so that we can arrange for someone to meet with you and explain things further.

 For people who do follow Jesus and understand what this means, it is important that they be baptized.
 Because Jesus instructed us to be baptized, baptism is an act of obedience.
 While we do not believe the baptism itself saves you, it demonstrates submission to God.